chauey/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

           }

-*DNA/Chau* This is what I used, notice the Redis is not configured.
+*DNA/Chau* This is what I used, I tried to configure Redis with current redis account.

         {
           "AzureAd": {